Contact Info

 Calibrate the motion sensor before each survey.

-To include the motion sensor data during post processing calculations, make sure the "Use motion sensor readings" option has been checked.
+To include the motion sensor data during post-processing calculations, make sure the "Use motion sensor readings" option has been checked.
 In cases where the sensor is malfunctioning (reporting invalid values), you can simply disable it by unchecking this option.
-This is especially usefull in cases where you cannot just unload the device's plugin, for instance when the motion sensor is integrated in the echo sounder or transducer.
+This is especially useful in cases where you cannot just unload the device's plugin, for instance when the motion sensor is integrated in the echo sounder or transducer.

 Motion Sensor Configuration